-The day that changed Riley Benjamin’s life had the greatest weather ever witnessed before.
-It was a good day, indeed—better than most.
+The day that changed Riley Benjamin’s life had the greatest weather she ever witnessed.
+Well, to say the truth, it was just a good day—better than most.
 It was a perfect day to go and play ball in the park.
-In fact, every kid went there at noon.
+In fact, every kid did so at noon.
 They usually ate ice cream, and then played some ball, then more ice cream while walking back home with friends.

 For an eight year old boy, this summer day could be what was in stored in heaven for the good kids’ schedule.
 For an eight year old girl, it wouldn’t be the same.
-Fortunately, Riley Benjamin was not the average girl, and for her, competing with the boys was just as fun as fun could be.
+Fortunately, Riley Benjamin was not the average girl, and for her, playing baseball with the boys was just as fun as playing dolls for other girls could be.

 No other girl was as respected and feared by the guys as Riley Benjamin.

 "Tony!
 Hit it harder, you sissy!”
-Riley shouted while she swung her bat to and fro and tapped her foot, waiting for Tony to pitch the ball.
+Riley shouted while she swung her bat to and fro, tapping her foot and waiting for Tony to pitch the ball.
 “C’mon!”

 "Ok, but if I hit you, don't cry and blame it on me, Riley," Tony smirked at her annoyed expression.